Key Takeaways

 If I have Microsoft 365 or Google Workspace, am I already protected?

-You have the “basics,” but remember that these are the most targeted platforms on Earth.
+You have the bare minimum but it is not enough.
+These are the most targeted platforms on Earth.
 Hackers literally build their phishing kits to bypass standard Microsoft and Google filters first.
-Specialized tools catch what they miss.
+Specialized tools tend to catch what they miss and extend other services to protect organizations.

 Is DMARC really that important for a small business?

 Yes.
-It’s not just about security; it’s about deliverability.
-In 2026, many major providers will simply block your emails or send them to spam if you don’t have verified authentication like DMARC and SPF in place.
+It’s not just about security anymore; it’s about deliverability.
+In 2026, mailbox providers simply block emails or send them to spam if you don’t have verified authentication like DMARC and SPF in place.

 Will adding these extra layers slow down our email?